opensim/opensim/BUILDING.md

 # Configure a Standalone
-Copy `OpenSim.ini.example` to `OpenSim.ini` in the `bin/` directory, and verify the `[Const]' section correcting for your case
+Copy `OpenSim.ini.example` to `OpenSim.ini` in the `bin/` directory, and verify the `[Const]' section, correcting for your case.

-On `[Architecture]` section uncomment only the line with Standalone.ini if you do now want HG or the line with StandaloneHypergrid.ini if you do
+On `[Architecture]` section uncomment only the line with Standalone.ini if you do now want HG, or the line with StandaloneHypergrid.ini if you do

 copy the `StandaloneCommon.ini.example` to `StandaloneCommon.ini` in the `bin/config-include` directory.